 PSAA is responsible for appointing auditors, setting audit fees, overseeing the delivery of consistent, high quality and effective audit services to local public bodies, and ensuring effective management of the contracts with the audit firms.

-The Terms of Appointment for auditors (the Terms) are issued by PSAA under powers delegated by the Secretary of State for Communities and Local Government.
-The Terms set out additional requirements that auditors must comply with, over and above those set out in the Code of Audit Practice (the Code) issued by the National Audit Office (NAO) and in legislation, and covers matters of practice and procedure which are of a recurring nature.
-Each year, we will assess auditors’ compliance with these statutory terms of appointment.
+The Terms of Appointment set out additional requirements that auditors must comply with, over and above those set out in the Code of Audit Practice (the Code) issued by the National Audit Office (NAO) and in legislation, and cover matters of practice and procedure which are of a recurring nature.
+Each year, we will assess auditors’ compliance with these statutory Terms of Appointment.
 The key aspects of compliance that will be monitored are:

 - the delivery of audit outputs against target dates;

 - consideration and, if appropriate, approval of auditors’ requests for variations to the scale audit fee where they have had to carry out more (or less) work; and